Kerzb/Kerzb.github.io/_pages/cv.md

 Cooperating with: Pengcheng Laboratory, Shenzhen, China

 * Research on solving wireless communication challenges in Federated Learning (FL)
-* Participated in several research programs on MEC and FL funded by National Science Fund (GrantNo.
-61802221)
+* Participated in several research programs on MEC and FL
 * Proposed a cooperative learning framework for resource management in MEC which can effectively reduce delay and alleviate congestion.

 ### Design of a multi-user intelligent reflective surface communication transmission scheme